2.6 million deaths of children under 5 each year due to undernutrition.

 And what if we told you that for only 15 cents you could fill a child’s plate with nourishing food?
 You don’t feel helpless any longer, do you?

 We are not asking you to save millions of children.
 We are working to save ONE CHILD AT A TIME from the ravages of malnutrition.
 We are asking you to join us in the fight against childhood hunger in such places as South Sudan, Ethiopia, Uganda, Zambia, Haiti and the Philippines.
-This is the sole focus of Aid for Starving Children: To bring life-saving food to the most vulnerable and at risk children in some of the poorest places in the world.
+This is the sole purpose of Aid for Starving Children: To bring life-saving food to the most vulnerable and at risk children in some of the poorest places in the world.

 Five children dying of hunger every minute—that's over 1600 a day - must stop!
 Your action today can save a child’s life.
 Please join us in making a difference!

 ASC supports emergency feeding programs in Ethiopia and South Sudan.
 Natural disasters, most often drought, increasing food prices, lack of agricultural infrastructure and poverty prevent families from thriving and keep children hungry in places like Ethiopia.
 In South Sudan, war and political unrest add to the problem.
 Large numbers of refugees fleeing the violence settle in informal camps under trees or along rivers with no means of supporting themselves.
 We seek out the neediest families, those that are not being helped by anyone else, and bring survival packages of food, tarps for shelters and water containers.

 In Kenya, Uganda and Zambia ASC supports food programs at schools and orphanages.
 It is impossible to run a school in any of these places without feeding the children at least once a day.
 Most of them come from desperately poor homes where there is not enough food for everybody.
 For them, the meal at school is the only meal of the day.
 But keeping the children fed is the biggest challenge for our project partners, and the largest budget item.